arnauddeman/APISIX-Kafka/README.md

 ```
 npm run send-messages
 ```
-Each line entered in the console will be a message sent to kafka.
+Each line entered in the console will be a message sent to kafka (CRTL C to stop).

 8. View the messages with Kafka UI (optional)
 Open  [Kafka UI](http://localhost:8082) and navigate to Topics/apisix_test/Messages